Rudyard Kipling's Jungle Book: Critical response

 Bosley Crowther of The New York Times noted the filmmakers have "used a whole menagerie to get some remarkable effects, and a finer lot of sleek and lithe wild creatures has never been shown on a screen.
 But he hasn't put together a solid picture.
-It is mainly spectacle.
+It is mainly a spectacle.
 Against the animal competition, the human actors show up quite badly."
 In summary, Crowther felt the "color is strikingly vivid and some of the individual scenes have natural charm.
 But the film, as a whole, is ostentatious."
 Variety similarly wrote: "Depending almost entirely on the pictorial grandeur and the production novelty, Korda has neglected any but a slight development of the human equation.
 Players therefore have unimportant assignments, with the exception of Sabu, who swims and swings his way through the jungle with ease and grace."

 Harrison's Reports wrote: "This is a jungle fantasy, in which animals play an important part.
 It has been produced in gorgeous technicolor.
 The surroundings in which Sabu is cast are familiar ...But by being a fantasy, its appeal is not universal."
+A review in Time magazine felt the Korda brothers have produced "a laborious, sometimes silly tale, saved from disgrace only by some of the best Techni-colored animal photography extant."
 Edwin Schallert of the Los Angeles Times praised the visuals and the animals, but cautioned: "To say that Jungle Book is as good in its narrative as The Thief is not easy.
 Many will feel that it is, and certainly it rates right alongside its predecessor."
-On Rotten Tomatoes, the film has an approval rating of 57% based on 14 reviews, with an average rating 6.9/10.
+On Rotten Tomatoes, 54% from 13 critics gave the film a positive review, with an average rating of 6.8/10.